kbarbary/website/pages/software.rst

 Nearby Supernova Factory
 ------------------------

-I've released open-source code for the cosmology experiment that I work on, the `Nearby Supernova Factory`_ and manage the group's GitHub organization at http://github.com/snfactory.
-In addition to the code I've written for the project, I'm working on open-sourcing legacy components of the group's data processing pipeline to enable reproducibility.
+I release open-source code for the cosmology experiment that I work on, the `Nearby Supernova Factory`_ under the group's GitHub organization at http://github.com/snfactory.
+In addition to the code I've written for the project, I'm working on open-sourcing legacy components of the group's data processing pipeline to enable reproducibility and code reuse.

 ====